theoh-io/ROS_Autonomous_Driving/README.md

 │
 │─── Path Planning ───> Package and node to calculate robot's desired path to avoid collision.
 │
-│─── Control ───> Package and node to ensure that the robot is following the desired path.
+│─── Control ───> Package and node to compute control commands using Model Predictive Control and ensure that the robot is following the desired path.
 │
 └─── Visualization ───> Plotting tools for all nodes current data.
 ```
 ---
 ## Install

 Grab a cup of coffee :coffee: :cookie: and get ready for the full installation procedure.
 This is a long and quite tedious process, take your time and follow each step carrefully.
 Everything is going to be fine :relieved:.
+(Please open an issue in case of problem)

 First step is to clone the repository inside the desired ROS folder using: